 Innovation Used to Excuse Database Instability

-What SAP has been doing is because HANA is not stable, SAP again brought out the trope of innovation.
+What SAP has been doing is because HANA is not stable; SAP again brought out the trope of innovation.
 Therefore, the fact that SAP was “innovating” was why customers should not expect stability.
-The obvious fact that the same functionality is available from far more established database vendors that already have the same features and that also have stability is not observed by SAP or by consulting companies that advise companies on SAP.
+The apparent fact that the same functionality is available from far more established database vendors that already have the same features and that also have stability is not observed by SAP or by consulting companies that advise companies on SAP.

 SAP is dishonestly using the term innovation as a cover for the fact that HANA lags other database options, and that HANA has had instability issues because HANA was rushed to market.